azhou5211/hcde_project/README.md

 # HCDE Project
 This is the repository for HCDE project.
 It contains my source code for my analysis.
-The source code can be found [here](https://github.com/azhou5211/hcde_project/blob/main/A6/notebooks/A6.ipynb).
+The analytical methods and source code can be found [here](https://github.com/azhou5211/hcde_project/blob/main/A6/notebooks/A6.ipynb).

 # Data Sources